 Prepare backups in case of a return without receipts

 Customers can return merchandise without a receipt or after the return period has expired under consumer rights rules.
 Accepting returns without receipts can also improve consumer satisfaction.
-It even encourages them to stick with your brand rather than move to a rival.
+It encourages them to stick with your brand rather than move to a rival.